Relationships

 Emotionally

 Every cycle is an emotional roller coaster.
-As soon as that period starts, there is an upswing of hope and anxious excitement, thinking maybe this time it will work.
+As soon as that period starts, there is an upswing of hope and anxious excitement, thinking maybe this cycle will be the cycle.
 During the fertile phase, there is a lot of pressure to have sex and make sure that everything goes right.
-After the fertile period is the infamous “two week wait,” which is a combination of hopefulness and not allowing yourself to be too hopeful, as well as a hyper-awareness of anything that could be a pregnancy symptom or a PMS symptom.
-When the period comes, it’s devastating.
+After the fertile period is the infamous “two week wait,” which is a combination of hopefulness and not allowing yourself to be too hopeful, as well as a hyper-awareness of any sensation that could be a pregnancy symptom or a PMS symptom (it really sucks that they're often the same!).
+When your period comes, it’s devastating.
 Even after years of disappointment, it’s still a time of grieving, although the pain can become more of a numbness.

 Additionally, the infertile woman might feel like something is wrong with her, that she is broken, that she is unable to do something that should just come naturally to her.
 She might feel like she is “less than a woman,” incompetent, and to blame.